How to Change Your Name in Florida

 Florida Driver's License Name Change

-Now it's time to pay the DHSMV a visit, as a Florida driver's license name change has to be done in person.
+Now it's time to pay the FLHSMV a visit, as a Florida driver's license name change has to be done in person.
 Track down your local office at DMV.org.

 What Florida name change forms do I need?

-- Proof of Social Security number, such as your new Social Security card or W-2 form.
-If you receive an ineligibility letter from the Social Security Administration, bring it along with one document from Florida's GatherGoGet list.
+Proof of Social Security number, such as your new Social Security card or W-2 form.

-- Two documents that prove Florida residency, such as a utility bill, bank statement or school transcript
+If changing your address, two documents that prove current Florida residency, such as a utility bill, bank statement, 1099 or W-2, mail from a government agency or school transcript

 How much does it cost?